 I like that it has a considerable cost, in both wood and metal, also that it may help transition from a fanatic rush to farms, since you are gathering mostly wood and metal at that stage.

 Well, some animals would make sense to be hunted, e.g. bears.
 Most do not make sense though, and I think the experience loot is a minimal incentive that although not sufficient for the irritation on having to kill those at least works and makes more sense.

 Since wood cost has been reduced for wood barracks civilizations maybe we could make it 100w 150s for the stone barracks civs?
 Otherwise I think we're nerfing the stone barracks civilizations, except for those that can make slingers in p1, since you won't feasibly use those resources in p1.

-I also like the spear cav damage increase, currently javelin cavalry can outmicro spear cav without a significant advantage in numbers (which many expect to favor the spear cavalry).
+I also like the spear cav atk speed increase, currently javelin cavalry can outmicro spear cav without a significant advantage in numbers (which many expect to favor the spear cavalry).

 May 9 2020

 For smoothly changing tree density dependent on distance to area and/or height I suggest to use a painter rather than a constraint ;)

 This constraint is not deterministic since the random number is rolled in .allows.